naoromi/Proj-Entropy-beta/README.md

 The authors thank Yuchen Deng and Fengpu Pan for their assistance in data collection and Haoyue Han for paper review.

 This work is supported by Shenzhen Startup Funding No.QD2023014C.

+<a name="contributing"></a>
+## Contributing

+We would like to keep this version archival to match our paper's results, but freel free to fork or clone the repository—just don’t forget to give us a shout-out!